hairystew/stewEngine/README.md

+Stewengine is a very rudamentary graphics engine using C++ and the Vulkan API.
 This project was really never intended to be used other than by myself.
-This was mainly a means to learning graphics programming and working on larger programming projects!
+This was mainly a means to learning graphics programming, C++,  and working on larger programming projects!